torch_geometric.data

 Constructs a

-is created on the fly.
-In addition, creates assignment vectors for each key infollow_batch
+Batchobject from a Python list ofDataorHeteroDataobjects.
+The assignment vectorbatchis created on the fly.
+In addition, creates assignment vectors for each key infollow_batch.
+Will exclude any keys given inexclude_keys.

 Gets the